Historic West Adams: Other areas

+Areas west of the district sought to capitalize on their proximity to the "magnificent West Adams district" In 1911, Carlin Geer Smith, who developed DuRay Place, petitioned the city to annex the “West Adams Extension District”, but the city turned down the application.

 Glen Airy

-Glen Airy was a residential subdivision, sales for which were active in 1911 and 1912.
+Glen Airy was a residential subdivision advertised as "near the fashionable West Adams District".
+Sales for which were active in 1911 and 1912.
 Streets included in the subdivision were variously described as 30th Avenue from 21st Street to West Adams Street and 28th and 29th avenues from 21st Street to West Adams (1924), West Adams Street at the corner of Longwood Avenue and "the western end of West Adams street".
 An official subdivision map gives the boundaries as Adams Street on the north, roughly Mansfield Avenue on the east, Roseland Street on the south and the rear line of properties fronting on Edgewater Street on the west, with part of the tract being in the city and part outside of it.

-Kinney Heights

-Kinney Heights was developed around 1900 by developer Abbott Kinney, for whom it is named.
-It was a suburban tract of large Craftsman style homes at what was then the western edge of Los Angeles.
-The homes featured amenities like "beveled-glass china cabinets, marble fireplaces and mahogany floors".
-It was accessible to downtown via streetcar and attracted upper-middle-class families.

-Many of the hundred-year-old homes are still standing and have been renovated and upgraded.
-The neighborhood is part of the West Adams Terrace Historic Preservation Overlay Zone (HPOZ).